Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 21 Image]({{ "/images/synapse/azure-adls2-config-21.png" | prepend: base }}){: .center-image }

-Click on "Add a role assignment".
+Click on "Add role assignments".

 ![Azure ADLS Config 22 Image]({{ "/images/synapse/azure-adls2-config-22.png" | prepend: base }}){: .center-image }

 and on the right side of the screen select:

 * *Role*: `Storage Blob Data Contributor`
-* *Assign access to*: `Azure AD user, group, or service principal
+* *Assign access to*: `Azure User, group, or service principal
 * *Select*: enter the name of the App you registered previously.

 and press `Save` at the bottom of the page.